Jezzamonn/fourier/content.md

 The Fourier transform is a way for us to take the combined wave, and get each of the sine waves back out.
 In this example, you can almost do it in your head, just by looking at the original wave.

+Why?
+Turns out a lot of things in the real world interact based on these sine waves.
+We usually call them the wave's frequencies.

+The most obvious example is sound – when we hear a sound, we don’t hear that squiggly line, but we hear the different frequencies of the sine waves that make up the sound.

 <button id="together-button" class="button">Together</button>

 <button id="split-button-1" class="button">Split (high)</button>

 <button id="split-button-2" class="button">Split (low)</button>

+Being able to split them up on a computer can give us an understanding of what a person actually hears.

 But we can use this process on waves that don't look like they're made of sine waves.